-So, the American Express Platinum card is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
-But it’s too expensive for light spenders and occasional travelers.
+All in all, Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
+But it’s far too expensive for light spenders and occasional travelers.

-American Express Platinum card’s credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
+The American Express Platinum card credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
 Your credit history, income and any debt you’re carrying will also play a role in your approval odds.
-In fact, reports around the internet suggest you can get approved with a 640 credit score if you have high enough income.… read full answer
+In fact, reports around the internet suggest you can get approved with slightly lower credit score if you have high enough income.

 If you don’t meet the American Express Platinum card credit score requirement, there are plenty of other credit cards you can get.
 They likely won’t be from American Express, though, since Amex cards require good or excellent credit.
-Once you get a credit card, be sure to make all of your payments on time, and only use a portion of your credit limit.
+The best credit cards for fair credit also have rewards that fit various spending habits.
+Once you get a credit card, be sure to make all of your payments on time, and try to keep your credit utilization below 30%.
 This will help raise your credit score so you can get approved for a card like American Express Platinum card in the future.